Introduction: Scope, Audience, and Why Material Participation Matters

 What the Passive Loss Rules Actually Say

 By default, the IRS treats all rental activities as passive.
 That means your rental losses can’t offset active or portfolio income unless you prove you’re actively involved.
+In general, rental property generates passive activity income, which is income derived from passive activities like rental properties or certain business investments where you do not materially participate.

 If you don’t materially participate, those losses are suspended—carried forward indefinitely until you sell the property or generate passive income to offset them.
+Taxpayers can carry forward suspended passive losses to future tax years if they do not have enough passive income to offset those losses in the current year.

 Most CPAs will tell you to “just wait it out.”
 That’s lazy advice.
 The smarter move is to reclassify those losses through one of three exceptions.